 What Is Rhinoplasty?

 Rhinoplasty is a surgical procedure that changes your nose shape by modifying or removing bone or cartilage.
 While considered a cosmetic procedure and often done for aesthetic reasons, it can also be performed alongside a septoplasty, which can help improve breathing.
-A septoplasty is done to straighten a deviated septum when the bone and cartilage that divides your nostrils becomes crooked.
+A septoplasty is done to straighten a deviated septum when the bone and cartilage that divides your nostrils become crooked.

 A non-surgical nose job, sometimes called liquid rhinoplasty, is a quick in-office cosmetic treatment that involves injecting filler into the nose.
 Liquid rhinoplasty is a much quicker procedure than a rhinoplasty surgery.
 Fillers can be used to minimize the appearance of unwanted facial features (e.g., a bump on the nose) or soften angles, though these results are only temporary and can last between eight to 16 months.